dinhkyle1/dsci-551-group-project/README.txt

 Run application:
 streamlit run app.py

-The CRUD Operations page offers a comprehensive toolkit tailored for data managers, facilitating seamless data management and manipulation within MongoDB databases.
+The CRUD Operations page offers a comprehensive toolkit tailored for data managers, facilitating seamless data manipulation within
+MongoDB databases.
 With functionalities encompassing Create, Read, Update, and Delete operations, data managers can efficiently handle database entries, ensuring data integrity and accessibility.
 Designed with data managers in mind, the page streamlines the process of interacting with database records, empowering users to insert, modify, or delete data with ease.
 However, its versatility extends beyond data managers, as it can be utilized by anyone seeking to interact with MongoDB databases for various purposes, including data analysis and exploration.

 The Filter Data page caters to a broader audience, primarily targeting end users seeking simplified data exploration and analysis functionalities.
 With intuitive filtering options, users can effortlessly sift through datasets to extract relevant information